Fury beats Paul on split decision in Saudi Arabia

 After all the hype and expectation, it was a scrappy opening minute of the fight.
 Fury landed a couple of solid jabs and ended the round with the first meaningful punch, a left hook.

-Fury settled well into the second, rocking Paul's head back with a sharp jab - and even showboated by twirling his back hand then landing flush.
+Fury settled well into the second, rocking Paul's head back with a sharp jab - and even showboated by twirling his hand then landing a flush punch.

 With Paul eyeing up the single power shots, he glanced Fury's forehead with an overhand right but missed wildly on other occasions.